francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 ⚠️ Do not go ahead until the `k8s-cp-01` is in `Ready` state.

-Open a shell in `k8s-cp-01` environment.
+🖥️ Open a shell in `k8s-cp-01` environment.

 1. Create a new token and print the join command.
+Save it somewhere because it will need in the next steps.

     ```sh
     kubeadm token create --print-join-command
     ```

-Open a shell in the `k8s-w-01` environment.
+🖥️ Open a shell in the `k8s-w-01` environment.

 Like the control-plane node, the new worker node must be prepared installing and configuring prerequisites (e.g. enabling IPv4 forwarding and letting iptables see bridged traffic), a container runtime (`containerd` and `runc`), `kubeadm` and `kubelet`.